MarianneHannisdal/GROUP3/README.md

 **DATA** <br>
 The DATA folder contains an exam_dataset.txt that was very untidy, we therefore tidyed it up using the "Tidy_Data_Main_script.R" resulting in a new dataset "tidy_exam_dataset.txt".
-It also contains the codebook describing the data we have used.
+We wrangled the "tidy_exam_dataset.txt" and saved the wrangled data as "tidy_adjust_exam_dataset.txt" which was used for the further analysis.
+The DATA folder also contains the updated codebook, named "GROUP3_codebook_exam_data".

 **SCRIPTS** <br>
 The SCRIPTS folder contains all the scripts we have used, and is named according to the task they were used for.
 The scripts are named with numbers to define the chronological order in which they were written;